ali-hindy/CS269i-HW2-Tournament-2025/README.md

     return moveChoice, memory
 ```

-- `history`: A 2×n NumPy array, where `n` is the number of turns so far.
+- `history`: A 2×n NumPy array, where `n` is the number of turns in this matchup so far.
   - `history[0]` contains **your moves**.
   - `history[1]` contains **your opponent’s moves**.